featuremine/extractor/docs/Introduction.md

 **graph_dump**, which will allow you to introspect the nodes in your graphs.

-This utility can be found in graph_dump.py, in the samples directory of your Featuremine package.
+This utility can be found in graph_dump.py, in the tools directory of the Extractor project.

 The **graph_dump** method receives a graph and an optional file_name where the graph can be dumped to.